c0034805/csc1034-project-1/doc/README.md

 Portfolio 1
 ===========

-This package is built as a part of the CSC1034: Portfolio-1.
+This package is built as a part of the CSC1034: Portfolio-1 module.

 Type 'python walking_panda.py' to see a panda walking with rotating camera.